-This piece is the second in a two-part series, starting with Why Reinforcement Learning is Flawed.
+This piece is the second in a two-part series, starting with Reinforcement learning’s foundational flaw.

 In part 1, we have already set up our board game allegory and demonstrated that pure RL techniques are limited.
 In this part, we will enumerate various methods of incorporating prior knowledge and instruction into deep learning, and survey some amazing recent work into doing just that to conclude it is most definitely possible.